kribo852/IsleGame/README.md

 The game could use some optimization, but if it runs slow, don't hesitate to change the trees to ones with sprites, and to turn off the rain.

-Currently it is a bit wonky but the game motto is: more playable by the minute(joke).
+Currently it is a bit wonky but the game motto is: more playable day by day(joke).

 I hope to add some making of tools and buildings and to add monsters or ghosts or something.